AppView

 social.colibri.actor.listCommunities

-Section titled “social.colibri.actor.listCommunities”Lists all communities the Colibri user is a part of (and not blocked from).
+Section titled “social.colibri.actor.listCommunities”Lists all communities the Colibri user is a part of (and not banned from).

 social.colibri.sync.subscribeEvents